shobrook/syntaxis/README.md

 ## Limitations

-Saplings _[statically analyzes](https://en.wikipedia.org/wiki/Static_program_analysis)_ the usage of a module in a program, meaning it doesn't actually execute any code.
+Syntaxis _[statically analyzes](https://en.wikipedia.org/wiki/Static_program_analysis)_ the usage of a module in a program, meaning it doesn't actually execute any code.
 Instead, it traverses the program's AST and tracks "object flow," i.e. how an object is passed through a program via variable assignments and calls of user-defined functions and classes.
-To demonstrate this idea, consider this example of [currying](https://en.wikipedia.org/wiki/Currying) and the tree saplings produces:
+To demonstrate this idea, consider this example of [currying](https://en.wikipedia.org/wiki/Currying) and the tree syntaxis produces:

 ```python
 import torch